Exact Volumes of Semi-Algebraic Convex Bodies

 This number is a \textit{period}, which means it is the value of a definite integral.
-We are interested in computing periods that do not have a closed form such as the one above.
+Another classical volume computation method uses the Strzebonski approach \cite{Strzebonski_volumes} to Collin’s Cylindrical Algebraic Decomposition \cite{Collins-CAD} (CAD) to decompose the integration contour into cells defined by algebraic functions.
+The volume can then be determined by providing the CAD as input to symbolic or numerical integration methods as implemented in Mathematica~\cite{Mathematica14}.
+This approach may fail in the case of complicated polynomial input, see Example \ref{eg:mathematica}.
+Moreover, in some cases, the approach presented in this paper outperforms the CAD approach, see Example~\ref{eg:mathematica2}.

+We are interested in computing periods without using symbolic integration but instead relying on the theory of holonomic functions.
 The exact computation of volumes of compact semi-algebraic sets with arbitrary precision was addressed by Lairez, Mezzarobba, and Safey El Din in \cite{Lairez_volumes_semi_algebraic_sets}.
 They realize the volumes of semi-algebraic sets as periods of rational integrals \cite{Lairez-periods}.
 Moreover, the volume can then be computed up to arbitrary precision by numerically solving a corresponding univariate linear differential equation, called a Picard--Fuchs equation.
 Illustrations of this technique can be found in \cite[§ 2]{SatStu25} and it fits into the broader framework of metric algebraic geometry \cite[Ch.
 14]{Breiding_Kohn_Sturmfels_2024}.